8 In-App Training Formats and How to Deliver Useful Product Education

 1. Interactive walkthroughs

 An interactive walkthrough is a step-by-step product demo to guide users through core product functionalities.
-These can be in the form of tooltips with specific action points explaining what you can do with different elements in the user interface.
+These can be in the form of tooltips with specific action points explaining what you can do with different product elements across the on-screen user interface.

-Unlike product tours, interactive walkthroughs are more hands-on and they boost customer engagement once users start exploring the product.
-These walkthroughs empower users to learn by doing rather than just reading or watching.
+Unlike product tours, interactive walkthroughs are more hands-on and they boost customer engagement once users start exploring.
+These walkthroughs empower users to learn by doing rather than just reading or watching—people retain 90% of what they do as opposed to 30% of what they read and hear.

 2. Onboarding checklists